 Kudos for taking the initiative to work with a coach on your career aspirations, relationship, encore career, leadership or whatever issue you may have.
-That’s a huge step in the right direction and not an easy nor cheap endeavor.
+That’s a huge step in the right direction and not an easy nor cheap endeavour.
 I’m sure you did some research on career coaches as well as read a bit on their websites or wherever else they have information, then you made a decision and hired someone.
 Now you’re into the first session or maybe number two or three of a multi-session package and the alarm bells are beginning to sound in your head.

 You’re now getting the sense that this person to whom you’ve entrusted with your problem (as well as some hard-earned cash) isn’t all you thought they should be.
 They aren’t listening to you at all, plus seem to have their own agenda to fulfill.
 Now you’re thinking “I hired a bad coach and what am I going to do about it?”

 First of all, your coach should always follow your lead.
 Yes, they dig, push, hold you accountable and may make you uncomfortable upon occasion, but a coach should listen to what you say, read between the lines, listen for what you’re not saying, pay attention to your hesitancy and ask empowering questions to get you to think differently.
 They should NEVER have an agenda of their own.